Cj-bc/slacker/README.md

 # slacker
- A commandline based Slack tool.(Just to send messages) slacker allows you to send messeges without being away from terminal. slacker just send messages.Not get any messages.
+ A commandline based Slack tool.(Just to send messages)
+ slacker allows you to send messeges without being away from terminal.
+ slacker just send messages.Not get any messages.

 # feature
- * you don't have to use your mouse or trackpad to select slack app!
+ * you're now free from your mouse and trackpad to use slack app!
  * Notifications?
 Please get them from your slack app ;)

 # infomations of making